Trail: Pedestrian

 A footpath is a type of thoroughfare that is intended for use only by pedestrians either within an urban area or through the countryside.
 An urban footpath is usually called an alley or lane and often paved (see also: sidewalk and pavement).
 Other public rights of way, such as bridleways, byways, towpaths, and green lanes are also used by pedestrians.

 In England and Wales, there are rights of way on which pedestrians have a legally protected right to travel.
 National parks, nature preserves, conservation areas and other protected wilderness areas may have trails that are restricted to pedestrians.

 Footpaths can be connected to form a long-distance trail or way, which can be used by both day hikers and backpackers.
 Some trails are over 1000 mi long.

 In the US and Canada, where urban sprawl has reached rural communities, developers and local leaders are currently striving to make their communities more conducive to non-motorized transportation through the use of less traditional trails.
 The Robert Wood Johnson Foundation in the US has established the Active Living by Design program to improve the livability of communities in part through developing trails, The Upper Valley Trails Alliance in Vermont has done similar work on traditional trails, while the Somerville Community Path in Somerville, Massachusetts, and related paths, are examples of urban initiatives.
-In St. John’s, Newfoundland, Canada the "Grand Concourse", is an integrated walkway system that has over 160 km of walkways, which link every major park, river, pond and green space in six municipalities.
+In St. John's, Newfoundland, Canada the "Grand Concourse", is an integrated walkway system that has over 160 km of walkways, which link every major park, river, pond and green space in six municipalities.

 Motor

-Motorized trail use remains very popular with some people, particularly in the US.
-Such terms as off-road vehicle (ORV), four-wheeling, all-terrain vehicle, and others actually have highly specific meanings.
+A motorized trail is a trail intended for off-road vehicles, potentially including 4×4 cars, dirt bikes, and all-terrain vehicles (ATV), although trails may restrict the nature of vehicles that are permitted to operate upon them.

+Many motorized trails are maintained on federal land within the United States.
 The Recreational Trails Program defined as part of the Intermodal Surface Transportation Efficiency Act of 1991 mandates that states must use a minimum of 30 percent of these funds for motorized trail uses.

 Some members of the US government and environmental organizations, including the Sierra Club and The Wilderness Society. have criticized off-road vehicle use on public land.
 They have noted several consequences of illegal ORV use such as pollution, trail damage, erosion, land degradation, possible species extinction, and habitat destruction which can leave hiking trails impassable.
 ORV proponents argue legal use taking place under planned access along with the multiple environmental and trail conservation efforts by ORV groups will mitigate these issues.
 Groups such as the BlueRibbon Coalition advocate Treadlightly, which is the responsible use of public lands used for off-road activities.

 Noise pollution is also a concern, and several studies conducted by Montana State University, California State University, the University of Florida and others have cited possible negative behavioral changes in wildlife as the result of some ORV use.
 Several US states such as Washington have laws to reduce noise generated by off-road and non-highway vehicles.